Surrogate-Guided Adaptive Importance Sampling for Failure Probability Estimation: KDE-AIS: Kernel density estimation adaptive importance sampling

 When aggregating \emph{all} evaluations collected up to iteration $n$, we form a MIS estimator via the \emph{balance heuristic}.
 Let $N_{\rm tot}=N_0+\sum_{k=1}^{n}N_k$ be the total number of evaluations of $g$ so far, and $q_k$ the proposal used at iteration $k$ (with $q_{0}\equiv p$ for the $N_0$ initial seed points).
 Define the empirical mixture density

 Then, the MIS estimate of the failure probability is

-which is unbiased and typically exhibits reduced variance relative to weighting only by the proposal that generated each $\x_i$.
-Note that our MIS estimator requires storing each density $q_k$, but results in reduced variance in return.
+which is unbiased and typically exhibits reduced variance relative to weighting only by the proposal that generated each $\x_i$~\cite{dalbey2014gpais}.
+However, we are interested in accurately estimating $P_F$ with as few as $100$'s of evaluations of $g$.
+This can be challenging (as revealed by our experiments) since biases in the surrogate can, in turn, bias $\bar q_{N_{\rm tot}}$, leading to inaccurate $P_{F, n}^{\,\rm MIS}$.